hernanbruno/academic-website/content/post/Test post/test post.md

 ---
 title: What is feature saturation?
-subtitle: If we look at the history of semiconductors and digital cameras, we can get a glimpsse of what will happen to electric cars
+subtitle: If we look at the history of semiconductors and digital cameras, we can get a glimpse of how competition of  electric cars will evolve

 # Summary for listings and search engines
-summary: electric cars are being chosen on mileage and acceleration
+summary: Products compete on features until the point when performance is so good that it becomes good enough for most customers and stops being a differentiating factor.

 # Link this post with a project
 projects: []